 Just to make it clear, this will not be about James Cameron’s Avatar.
-Nor is it about The Last Airbender, the terrible live-action adaptation by M. Night Shyamalan.
-Instead, the next few entries will be devoted to the popular animated television series titled Avatar: The Last Airbender.
+Nor is it about The Last Airbender, the live-action adaptation by M. Night Shyamalan.
+Instead, this series will be devoted to the popular animated television show titled Avatar: The Last Airbender.
 I’ll simply refer to the show as Avatar in this and other subsequent posts.

 There are a lot of connections I found within Avatar’s narrative, characters, and mythology that make it a fascinating Ekostory.
 This extended analysis will comprise three entries: The first primarily explores the workings of the show’s world ; the second will focus on the various societies and characters of that world; the last essay will focus on the show’s main protagonist, Aang, and his role as the moral center of the show.